ParkerMedlin/LotNumGenerator-Macros/Update_Notes.md

 # Update Notes

+### 1-11-2022
+ - Various trimming down of subroutines.
+Also added text box for documentation of the different macro-linked icons.

 ### 1-5-2022 AGAIN
  - Added a dialog box to labelPrinter sub so it doesn't automatically print the whole pre-calculated quantity of labels.